 ARAG was first set up in 1995 and has become firmly established since 2006.
-It seeks to promote reptile and amphibian conservation throughout the counties of Avon and North East Somerset.
-It aims to improve the knowledge of the distribution of our native Herpetofauna, educate the public and increase the awareness of the challenges faced by this group of animals.
+It seeks to promote reptile and amphibian conservation throughout the counties of Bristol, South Glos, Bath & North East Somerset and North Somerset.
+It aims to improve the knowledge of the distribution of our native herpetofauna, educate the public and increase the awareness of the challenges faced by this group of animals.

 ARAG is committed to achieving these aims through surveys, undertaking practical conservation projects, and assisting with local toad patrols.

 If you are keen to join the group and participate in activities then please complete the joining slip and email this to email@example.com

 You can also join our Facebook group by clicking on this link - https://www.facebook.com/groups/AvonRAG/

 Please note that simply joining the Facebook group will not give you membership to the full group.
 For this you will need to complete the joining slip and email this to firstname.lastname@example.org

 If you are visiting this site having seen a media clip or press release about toad patrols then hopefully we can help point you in the right direction.
 Please click on the Toad Patrols tab above.

 Saturday 26th March saw ARAG run NARRS survey training at ELm Farm, a very apt location having strong commitments to local conservation.